 This begs the question, how does your bank design its retail checking accounts to be so relevant and engaging to your customers that they will gladly pay a fee for them?
 This is where the retail focus in the design of your checking products comes into play—your bank has to deliver to your customers a more meaningful and emotional experience with the product itself.
 It seems like the banking industry has talked forever about being retailers.
 Yet, very few banks apply basic retailing principles to product design.
 Even fewer have been willing to commit to doing what they need to do to experience the success of top retailers.
 For the last decade or so, it was easy to understand why—free checking and overdrafts were the gift that kept on giving, so thinking about retailing in regard to product design and relationship-building took a back seat.

 To learn how to incorporate retailing to make your checking accounts more relevant and engaging so that your customers willingly pay for them, just take a look at the best retailers outside the banking industry.
-The online shopping websites LivingSocial and Amazon make incredible emotional connections with their customers yet rarely interacts with them face-to-face.
+The online shopping websites LivingSocial and Amazon make incredible emotional connections with their customers yet rarely interact with them face-to-face.
 The customer relationship is almost entirely defined through the design of the product and the value it delivers.
 In most cases, the only interaction with the customer is by email.

 So the next question begging to be answered is what retailing best practices are naturally transferable to incorporate into your checking products?
 There are many possibilities, but there are primarily three that easily fit into the design of a checking account and aren’t so costly as to make the monthly fee non-competitive.
 These three are local, mobile and social.